emporous/community/docs/design.md

 **Why are attributes stored in the manifest?**
 Attributes must be factored into the content address of the artifact to ensure they cannot be changed after publishing.

-Attributes may not only hold descriptive data about content, but compliance, build, or runtime information.
+Attributes may not only hold descriptive data about content, but also compliance, build, or runtime information.
 In this use-case, having immutable artifact attributes ensure that deployments are deterministic and helps mitigate the risk of attribute-based TOCTOU attacks or metadata-based attacks.

 #### Attribute grouping